Mirage (2004 film): Critical reception

 The film was well-received by most film critics.
-On Rotten Tomatoes, it earned an aggregate review score of 82%, deeming it "Fresh" based on 11 reviews.
-In Metacritic, the film earned a generally favourable metascore of 61% based on 8 reviews.
+On Rotten Tomatoes, it has a score of 82%, based on 11 reviews.
+On Metacritic, the film earned a generally favourable score of 61% based on 8 reviews.

 In general, critics have praised the film for its uncompromising realism.
 After its Toronto premiere, Variety lauded the film as "a modest triumph of fearless acting and pointed social commentary".
 Its release in the United States drew similar praise.
 "Ristovski needs us to feel his nation's torment, and he succeeds," wrote the New York Daily News.
 The Hollywood Reporter found the film's treatment of Marko's story "unremittingly grim and powerful", while TV Guide praised it for being "tense [and] gripping" as well as "starkly beautiful".
 The New York Times faulted the film's story for being somewhat "underdeveloped", but concluded with guarded praise for its "unnerving window on a Balkan country".
 The Village Voice characterized the film's portrayal of youthful misery as a "wicked evocation of hopelessness".

-However, the film also received a few negative reviews.
+The film also received a few negative reviews.
 The New York Post summed up the film as "drab, despairing and pointless", while Slant Magazine found its treatment of Marko's story "shrill" and "unreal", likening the film to "drag[ging] the corpse of Billy Elliott [sic] through sewer water".
 Following its European premiere, the Macedonian daily Utrinski Vesnik praised the film for its realism and imagery, but concluded by criticizing its emphasis on misery for being one-sided.

 Critics have singled out Marko Kovacevic in his lead role for praise.
 His performance was lauded as "remarkable" by Variety and "superb" by The Hollywood Reporter, while The Village Voice commended him for "channel[ing] gentle and ferocious with equal ease" in his depiction of the protagonist.